 Raccoon River Park is also the home to WDM Adult Softball and Kickball Leagues.
 This five field tournament quality complex is available for league play, tournaments and rentals.
 The irrigated fields and state of the art facilities make this one of the nicest and most desirable softball complexes in the midwest.
 The Raccoon River Park Softball Complex hosts a variety of national, state and regional tournaments along with a full slate of local league play.

 There are four open air picnic shelters along the north end of the lake.
 The shelters may be reserved beginning January 1st each year for private use from April 15 - October 15.
-Rental rates are $30 per four hour block Monday-Thursday, and $40 per four hour block Friday-Sunday & holidays.
+Rental rates are $10 per hour with a 4 hour minumum.
 Click HERE to learn more about reserving shelters in West Des Moines.
-To check availability or make a reservation please call (515) 222-3444.
-When shelters have not been rented, they are available on a first-come first-served basis.Click here for a Virtual Tour
+When shelters have not been rented, they are available on a first-come first-served basis.Click here to view an aerial map of the shelter locations.

 Biddle Rotary Shelter